NazarOliynyk/purchases_back1/README.md

 Clone it and start the embedded server of Spring-boot.
 The project itself provides the endpoints for the client part https://github.com/NazarOliynyk/purchasesfront1.
-In order to see how the whole app works it is necessary to go to http://localhost:4200/
+In order to see how the whole app works it is necessary to go to http://localhost:4200/ This server part of the app is covered with unit tests.